apostrophecms/docs/docs/guide/templating.md

 {% endblock %}
 ```

-If we add a contact page type that will use that same sidebar, we can `extend` the default page template rather than the global layout template.
-That way we can replace only the `content` block.
-To do this, the `{% extend %}` tag will include the name of the default page module:
+Let's extend it in a contact page type to reuse that sidebar.
+We will only replace the `content` block.
+To do this, the `{% extend %}` tag must include the name of the default page module:

 ```django
 {% extends "default-page:page.html" %}